The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Security is highly crucial if you are running an eCommerce store.
 It is because you are not just processing customers’ payments but also holding their personal information.
 Moreover, many users have questions like Shopify or WooCommerce: which platform offers better security?

-Here we will look at the level of security available on both platforms.
+Here, we will look at the level of security available on both platforms.

 WooCommerce, an open-source platform, offers little security.
 The entire work of security lies in your hands or the hands of the hosting provider.
-To enhance the security of your store, you need to get an SSL certificate, configure your site, two-factor authentication, PCI-DSS compliance, and more.
+To enhance the security of your store, you need to get an SSL certificate, configure your site, enable two-factor authentication, PCI-DSS compliance, and more.

 Shopify is a hosted platform, and it comes with many built-in features to secure an online store.
 It takes care of your security concerns and ensures your store stays safe from cyber attacks and hackers.
-The platform consists of an SSL (Secure Sockets Layer) certificate which ensures that all the data transferred between the client and you remains encrypted.
+The platform consists of an SSL (Secure Sockets Layer) certificate, which ensures that all the data transferred between the client and you remains encrypted.

 Shopify wins in Security features.
 It offers better security than WooCommerce, and you don’t have to worry about any security breaches.